webnuts/post_json/README.md

 That's awesome, thank you!

 Do you have an idea or suggestion?
 Please create an issue or send us an e-mail (hello@webnuts.com).
-We would be happy to implement (if we like the idea) right away.
+We would be happy to implement right away.

 You can also send us a pull request with your contribution.